 Remove from oven and let cool for about 5 minutes.
 While rolls are still hot, frost with about 1/2 of the frosting, being careful to not press down on the rolls too much.

 After 30 minutes, frost rolls with remaining cream cheese frosting and place a few fresh raspberries on top of each roll before serving.

 - Remember, the amount of flour you will need depends upon the climate in which you are baking.
 If you are baking in a dry climate, your dough may only need 4 1/2 cups of flour.
 Especially if using bread flour!
 Bread flour has a higher protein content than all purpose flour, and usually when I’m baking in Utah, I need about 4 1/2 cups of flour in this recipe.
 In Spain, where it is very humid, and we are at sea level, I need 5 cups of bread flour plus I have to reduce the liquid in this recipe by 1/4 cup.
 Follow recipe directions and watch the dough.
 If you have mixed in all of the flour and it still is wet and very sticky, add an additional 1/4-1/2 cup of flour until you have the right consistency!

 - For success in roll making, always start with a warm bowl.
 Run warm water into the bowl used for making rolls and wipe out with towel.
 Proceed with making rolls.

 - Use large, room temperature eggs.

 - If you do not have access to dry milk, you may use 2 cups of whole milk, warmed just a bit.
 I like the texture better when using dry milk and water.

-- Keep flour at room temperature, not in a cold or hot garage or storage space for best results.
+- For best results, keep flour at room temperature, not in a cold or hot garage or storage space.
 I use bread flour for cinnamon rolls.
 Bread flour has a higher protein content than all purpose flour and will produce a bit better rise and a chewier texture in cinnamon rolls.

 - This recipe requires about 4 cups or two pints total of raspberries.